Nicolas Bertin

 From static to dynamic interactome networks⇨ Key Achievements• High-throughput data acquisition and analysis of in vivo concurrent spatial and temporal gene expression localization in C. elegans.• Development of storage and infrastructure analytics for the first proteome-scale protein-protein interaction map in a metazoan.• Continuous development of a LIMS dedicated to establishing ORFeome resources in C. elegans, and H. sapiens and B. melitensis.• Development of tools for the visualization and integrative analysis of protein-protein interaction, expression, and phenotypic data derived biological networks in S. cerevisiae and C. elegans.⇨ Selected peer-reviewed scientific publications : • Bertin N*, Simonis N*, Dupuy D*, Cusick ME, Han JD, Fraser HB, Roth FP, Vidal M. Confirmation of organized modularity in the yeast interactome.
 PloS Biology, 2007• Han JD, Bertin N, …, Roth FP, Vidal M. Evidence for dynamically organized modularity in the yeast protein-protein interaction network.
 Nature, 2004• Han JD, Dupuy D, Bertin N, Cusick ME, Vidal M. Effect of sampling on topology predictions of protein-protein interaction networks.
 Nature Biotechnology, 2005• Dupuy D*, Bertin N*, Hidalgo CA*, …, Barabasi AL, Vidal M. Genome-scale analysis of in vivo spatiotemporal promoter activity in Caenorhabditis elegans.
 Nature Biotechnology, 2007 • Li S*, Armstrong CM*, Bertin N*, Ge H*, Milstein S*, Boxem M*, Vidalain PO*, Han JD*, Chesneau A*, …, Roth FP, Hill DE, Vidal M. A map of the interactome network of the metazoan C. elegans.
 Science, 2004• Rual JF*, Hirozane-Kishikawa T*, Hao T*, Bertin N*, Li S*, …, Vidal M. Human ORFeome Version 1.1: A Platform for Reverse Proteomics.
 Genome Research, 2004⎡For a complete list of publications while in the Vidal Lab, Center for Cancer Systems Biology (CCSB), Dana-Farber Cancer Institute and Harvard Medical School Boston (USA), see http://tinyurl.com/mba3zyj ⎦

-Nicolas Bertin Skills
+Nicolas Bertin education

-Frequently Asked Questions about Nicolas Bertin
+Frequently asked questions about Nicolas Bertin

 What company does Nicolas Bertin work for?

-Nicolas Bertin works for Genome Institute Of Singapore
+Nicolas Bertin works for Genome Institute of Singapore.

 What schools did Nicolas Bertin attend?